 FMT Awards Ceremony prizes and awards (all years)

-These awards and bursaries are given out each November during the FMT Awards Night.
-Students must complete an application form in October to provide additional information about extra-curricular activities which will be taking into account for these awards.
+The following awards and bursaries are given out each November during the FMT Awards Night in late November.
+Students should complete an application form in October to provide additional information about extra-curricular activities which will be taking into account for these awards.
 Please read the criteria carefully before completing an application.
 Check your emails for details on the submission process.

 AGROPUR COOPÉRATIVE LAITIÈRE BURSARY